MicrosoftDocs/visualstudio-docs/docs/ide/how-to-locate-and-organize-project-and-item-templates.md

     \\*VisualStudioInstallationDirectory*\Common7\IDE\ItemTemplates\CSharp\1033\Web\

-1. Place all templates for this category in the new folder.
+1. Place all the item templates for this category in the new folder.

 1. Close all instances of Visual Studio.